Home > Health & Wellness > Health Library > Knee Replacement Surgery

 knee replacement is intensive.
 The main goal of rehab is to allow you to bend

-your knee at least 90 degrees—enough to do daily activities, such as walking,
+your knee at least 90 degrees.
+That much bend is enough for you to do daily activities, such as walk,

-climbing stairs, sitting in and getting up from chairs, and getting in and out
+climb stairs, sit in and get up from chairs, and get in and out

 of a car.
-Most people can get considerably more bending than 90 degrees after
+Most people can bend the knee more than 90 degrees after

 surgery.
 But one of the things that affects how much bend you get after